NKR-28/CS-for-JavaScript-Regex-Tutorial/RegexTutorial.md

 There are many more of quantifiers.

-### Grouping Constructs
+### Grouping and Capturing

-When working in javacript or other lanaguages, there are various categories of data such as characters, operators and constructs that can be used to define regular expressions.
+When working in JavaScript or other lanaguages, there are various categories of data such as characters, operators and constructs that can be used to define regular expressions.
 However, it can be a bit confusing at times.
 Thus we use Grouping constructs.
 These constructs allow the user to describe basically take apart normal regular expressions and be used to match and catch substrings of a said string.
 For example:

 `( subexpression ) = (\w)\1 = "ee" in "deep"`